 There are countless ways to prepare your coffee so we thought we’d deal with three of the most common methods for camp coffee.

 Pour-Over Professor: Do you value speed and convenience above all?
 If this is you, you just might be a Pour-Over Professor.
 When you need coffee right now (!!!), pour-overs offer unmatched speed and convenience while giving you a fantastic brew.
 It really couldn’t be more simple.
 Add fresh ground coffee, pour hot water over the basket or filter, and enjoy!
 Pour-overs work so well, you don’t even need to limit its use to camping.
 It works just as great in your kitchen at home or your desk at work, especially when preparing a single cup of coffee.
-We recommend the Ultralight Java Drip.
-It’s light, convenience and thanks to the reusable mesh basket, you don’t have to deal with the waste of discarded coffee filters.
+We recommend the Coffee Rocket.
+It’s light, convenience and thanks to the reusable stainless steel basket, you don’t have to deal with the waste of discarded coffee filters.

 French Press Fanboy: Are you the type of person who gets your car washed weekly?
 Does your silverware drawer have two sizes of forks in it?
 Do you own an iron that’s used for clothes (and not just for skis or snowboards)?
 If any of these describe you, you just might be a French Press Fanboy (or fangirl :) ).